Eric Lindros: Junior career (1989–1992)

 As a teenage power forward playing minor hockey, Lindros became nationally famous both for his scoring feats and his ability to physically dominate players older than himself.
 He attended Monarch Park and later North Toronto Collegiate in Toronto.
-Both Eric and his younger brother Brett (Eric in 1988–89) played for the Metro Junior "B" St. Michael's Buzzers before moving up to the OHL.
-Lindros's play made him the most highly valued amateur player in North America and he was often nicknamed "The Next One", a reference to Wayne Gretzky's moniker "The Great One."
+Both Eric and his younger brother Brett (Eric in 1988–89) played for the Metro Junior "B"'s St. Michael's Buzzers before moving up to the OHL.
+Lindros' play made him the most highly valued amateur player in North America and he was often nicknamed "The Next One", a reference to Wayne Gretzky's moniker "The Great One."
+He was also called "The Big E".

-Throughout his career, Lindros has been tagged with various other nicknames, including "The Big E." The hype around Lindros during his early career led to an exclusive deal with sports card manufacturer Score.
-Attempting to leverage this arrangement as much as possible, he was even featured on a baseball card showing him as a third baseman for the Toronto Blue Jays, although the closest he came to a professional baseball career was taking batting practice one day with the Blue Jays.

 Lindros refused to sign with the Sault Ste.
 Marie Greyhounds after being drafted from St. Michael's.
 Greyhounds owner Phil Esposito had drafted him anyway, enabling Esposito to sell his share in the team at a higher price.
 Lindros was traded to the Oshawa Generals instead.

-He played parts of three seasons for the Generals from 1990 to 1992.
-During that time, he scored 180 goals, 200 assists, 380 points and had 437 penalty minutes in 157 games played.
+He played parts of three seasons for the Generals from 1990 to 1992, scoring 97 goals and 119 assists for 216 career points in 95 games.

-Lindros helped lead the Generals to the 1990 J. Ross Robertson Cup, and a 1990 Memorial Cup victory.

 During the 1990–91 season, Lindros won the Eddie Powers Memorial Trophy as top scorer, the Red Tilson Trophy as MVP, the CHL Player of the Year award and the CHL Top Draft Prospect Award.
 The Generals returned to the Robertson Cup finals, facing Sault Ste.
 Marie.
-The series was one of the more dramatic in OHL history given Lindros's attitude toward the team, with fans from the Soo loudly jeering him every time he touched the puck.
+The series was one of the more dramatic in OHL history given Lindros' attitude toward the team, with fans from the Soo loudly booing him every time he touched the puck.
 The Greyhounds upset the heavily favoured defending champions in a six-game series, winning the last game on home ice.

 On March 6, 2008, the Generals retired his jersey number 88, the second number to be retired by the franchise, and it was declared Eric Lindros Day in Oshawa.